ppizarror/pygame-menu/docs/_source/advanced.rst

 Create a widget
 ===============

-All widget classes shall inherit from :py:class:`pygame_menu.widgets.core.Widget`, and they must be located in the :py:mod:`pygame_menu.widgets.widget` package.
+All widget classes shall inherit from :py:class:`pygame_menu.widgets.core.widget.Widget`, and they must be located in the :py:mod:`pygame_menu.widgets.widget` package.
 The most basic widget should contain this code: